CET Taiwan: Summer Study Abroad

 Curriculum & Syllabi

-You enroll directly with NTU’s Chinese Language Division (CLD) in a class that meets once daily for 3 hours.
+You enroll directly with National Taiwan University’s Chinese Language Division (CLD) for a small group class worth 4 credits.
 CLD looks at your previous coursework and conducts a remote language assessment before the program to place you in the appropriate level.

 Note: As short-term residents of Taiwan, students are expected to learn traditional Chinese characters.
 CLD courses are instructed using traditional characters, with handouts and additional resources in simplified characters.